Firigion/scarpets/README.md

 * `antispiral`: the same as spiral, but it turns the other way.
 * `multi_spiral`: same as spiral, but takes one extra argument (before material) to decide how many spirals to draw.

 This three commands have a counterpart in `spiral_template`, `antispiral_template` and `multi_spiral_template`.
 These commands, intead of using a material to make a one wide spiral, will take in a template and copy it around to make the spiral.
-To select the template, graba gold sword and use left and right click to define the area.
-Read about the replace app to see how to use it. of course, these commands dont take a `material` parameter.
+To select the template, graba golden sword and use left and right click to define the area.
+Read about the replace app to see how to use it.
+Of course, these commands dont take a `material` parameter.

+If you don't want to stand the place you want to be the center of the spiral, you can also define a center with the third position.
+To set it, shift right click with your sword where you want it to be (if you aren't looking at a block, it will be set at your feet).

 Made a [video](https://youtu.be/WL9Pl3eaFaU) for all these functions, except multi spiral, which you can see in this [other video](https://youtu.be/sMGKnUiST6E).
+Also made a third [video](https://youtu.be/o8xU7nN55jI) showing the shit + right click thing.